firstcontributions/first-contributions/gui-tool-tutorials/sourcetree-macos-tutorial.md

 ## Sourcetree
+Sourcetree is a simple Git GUI that helps you visualize and manage your repositories so you can focus on coding.
+If not sure go for [gitkraken](./gitkraken-tutorial.md)

 Please note, this tutorial is for MacOS.
 It is similar with Sourcetree on Windows but some things may look different.
 <!--